kenmcgarry/DrugSideEffects/R/README.md

 `venn-5.pdf` - example Venn Diagram for Alzheimer's drugs and their common overlapping side-effects.
 The diagram is limited to five groups (drugs) maximum and so the central value of 10 is in fact 8, because 9 drugs were used to generate the candidate drugs.
 Just be aware of this limitation when plotting Venn's if you have more than five drugs.
 Generally, the more drugs you conduct the search with, then the fewer side-effects these will have in common.

 ### whats next?
-I guess the code in many places would be neater if I implemented more functions.
-This will have to wait.
-Further changes are required by the reviewers from the  Journal of Biomedical Informatics, a lot are structural changes to the manuscript but also further computational results are required.
+Further modifications to the integration technique are required.

 ### completed
 working functions can now handle: